-The traditional style is known for its bold lines, bright colors, and iconic designs like roses, anchors, and gorgeous lady heads.
+The traditional style, also called old school tattoo style, American traditional tattoo style, classic tattoo style or Western traditional tattoo style, is known for its bold lines, bright colors, and iconic designs like roses, anchors, and gorgeous lady heads.
 With heavy hitters in the history of Traditional like Sailor Jerry, Don Ed Hardy, Bert Grimm, and Lyle Tuttle, this style of tattooing is one of the most well-known and beloved aesthetics within the tattoo community.
 They're gorgeous from the get go, age beautifully, and are filled with the history of tattooing.
 You can't really go wrong with a piece in this genre!

 Don't let the name fool you, new school isn't really all that new anymore.
 It rose to prominence in the weirdness that was the late '80s and early '90s, but lately it has waned in popularity.
 This is probably because it was very much a product of its time, featuring a highly animated aesthetic that takes after popular entertainment from that period in American history.
 The style is cartoonish and wacky, featuring caricatures and other exaggerated figures.
 If you're the sort of person who likes their body art injected with the spirit of Ren and Stimpy, then this comic style is for you.

-Neo-traditional, as the name implies, is an evolution of the traditional style.
+Neo traditional, as the name implies, is an evolution of the traditional style.
 It features the core properties of its predecessor, like pronounced linework and extremely vibrant colors but it also has an illustrative quality to it.
-This is because Neo-traditional artists are highly influenced by Art Nouveau and Art Deco aesthetics.
+This is because Neo traditional artists are highly influenced by Art Nouveau and Art Deco aesthetics.
+The main difference between traditional tattoos and neo traditional tattoos is that neo traditional tattoos often have a broader color palette and a broader range of motifs.
 Pieces done in this style are known for their lush, decorative details as well as the use of natural imagery such as florals and animals.

 The traditional Japanese style, aka Irezumi, originated during the Edo period (1603-1868) alongside ukiyo-e — woodblock prints that were hugely popular among the merchant class at the time.
 Because of this, the icons found in this time-tested genre of body art come from the country's age-old folklore, featuring tattooed heroes from the Suikoden and mythological creatures like dragons, kirins, and phoenixes.
 In short, every tattoo done in this style tells a story about Japans rich past, and beyond their dramatic smoke and wave filled appearance, this is what makes Irezumi masterpieces so powerful.

 Stylistically speaking, blackwork is a very broad categorical term.
 It applies almost any body art that's created using solely black ink, but as you can imagine, a lot can be done with this versatile and striking color.
-Looking through blackwork artists portfolios, you'll see everything from ancient sacred geometry to modern abstract ornamental designs to extremely detailed illustrative pieces.
+Looking through blackwork artists portfolios, you'll see all kinds of tattoo types from ancient sacred geometry to modern abstract ornamental designs to extremely detailed illustrative pieces.
 It is hands down the style where the most experimentation is currently occurring in the industry, and some of the work being produced today is absolutely mind-blowing.

 The Chicano style has so much cultural influence that it has gone on to influence other styles as well.
 Steeped in the history of things such as the Mexican Revolution, Los Angeles low-riders and Pachuco culture.
 Born behind bars, the aesthetic evolved from artists in prison who used what few materials they had to beautifully capture what they loved and missed on the outside.
 Usually fine line, black and grey, and wrapped up in the Chicano culture, this genre of tattooing is absolutely enthralling.